Clarendon Parish, New Brunswick: Local service district

-The local service district of the parish of Clarendon comprises the entire parish.
+The local service district of the parish of Clarendon comprised the entire parish.

 The LSD was established in 1975 to assess for fire protection; recreational and sport facilities was added in 2008.

-Today the LSD assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+In 2021, the LSD assessed for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
 The taxing authority is 507.00 Clarendon.